ampproject/amphtml/extensions/amp-font/amp-font.md

   - stories
   - ads
 teaser:
-  text: Triggers and monitors the loading of custom fonts.
+  text: Trigger and monitor the loading of custom fonts on AMP pages.
 ---

 <!---